thetillhoff/eac/README.md

   - [ ] If a version is specified in the `<appname>==<version>` format, saves the version to the `versions.yaml`.
   - [ ] `eac install` (no arguments) checks whether all apps are installed as described in `versions.yaml`.
 If not (or the getInstalledVersion script fails), the app is installed.
   - [ ] `--latest` flag skips checking the `versions.yaml` and directly retrieves the latest version. //TODO And saves that version to the `versions.yaml`.
-  - [ ] "implicit" `uninstall` is called before installation.
-Includes older variants, as done in app `docker`.
 - [x] `eac uninstall <appname>[ <appname>]*` uninstalls the apps with the provided names.
   - [ ] Removes the version from the `versions.yaml` (if exists).
   - [ ] ~downloads appfiles automatically as well~
 - [x] `eac update[ <appname>]*` checks whether updates for the provided apps are available.
 If yes, only the version is updated, not the app.
+  - [x] `eac update <app>` should not fail if app is not installed.
+Instead get the latest version and store it to the `versions.yaml`
+    -> Only interact with versions.yaml, no getInstalledVersion.
+    - [ ] add flags `--minor` (implicit patch) and `--patch` to `upgrade` command (no flag: implicit minor and implicit patch)
   - [ ] If no name/argument is provided, all apps are checked.
   - [ ] `--quiet / -q` updates the version (if necessary) without asking the user.
-- [ ] `eac upgrade[ <appname>]*` checks whether the desired version and the installed version of the provided apps are equal.
-For each app where this is not the case, install the desired version.
-Fails if app is not installed.
+- [ ] some packages in some installer variants, f.e. golang/docker (not sure) apt-get don't support installing older versions.
+How should they be treated?
+- [ ] move to per-installer-type installation scripts instead of per-app installation scripts.
+That hopefully removes redundancy.
 - [ ] `eac version` print the current version of `eac`.

 ### App maintainer features

-- [x] `eac create <appname>` creates the default files and folder structure for the new app under `apps`.
+- [x] `eac create <appname>` creates the default files and folder structure for the new app.
 Without additional flags only default files for the current OS are created.
-  [ ] `--force` overwrites existing files
+  - ~`--force` overwrites existing files~ Not needed if the scripts are embedded in the executable.
-  [ ] `--no-default-files` disables creation of default files completely (-> only the folders are created).
+  - ~`--no-default-files` disables creation of default files completely (-> only the folders are created).~ Doesn't really make sense.
+Why would you want that?
-  [x] `--platform [linux,darwin,windows,all]` creates the folders and default files for the specified platform(s).
+  - [x] `--platform [linux,darwin,windows,all]` creates the folders and default files for the specified platform(s).
 Multiple occurances of this flag are possible.
-  [x] `--githubUser <githubUser>` adjusts the default files so they fit for github releases.
+  - [x] `--githubUser <githubUser>` adjusts the default files so they fit for github releases.
 The githubUser is the owner of the repository.
+  - Add helper-scripts for common installation, getLatest variants: *Check with roadmap before working on it*
+    - [ ] `--apt`: "common/apt-install.sh <package-name> <repo-url> <repo-key-url>"
+    - [ ] `--github`: "common/github-getLatestVersion.sh <repo-owner> <repo-name>"
+    - [ ] Create helpers/scripts/sources folder, where for each type of generic tool scripts can be placed.
+F.e. github binary release, github tar.gz release, github zip release, apt
+    - [x] Add helper-scripts for common tasks as well: Add to path, remove from path
 - [ ] `eac validate <appname>[ <appname>*]` checks whether the app configurations are set up in a valid way.
 TODO what exactly is validated here?
 - [x] `eac delete <appname>` deletes the folder structure and all contents for the specified app.
   [x] `--platform [linux,darwin,windows,all]` deletes only the folders and files for the specified platform(s).
 Multiple occurances of this flag are possible.